The WIPS cycle 1 deadlines have passed. The next WIPs cycle

 Malika Fair, M.D., M.P.H., FACEP

-opportunities from CDC that are available to members of the sponsoring
+from CDC that are available to members of the sponsoring associations.

-The AACN, APTR, AAMC, and ASPH each have a cooperative agreement (CA)
+The AACN, APTR, AAMC, and ASPPH each have cooperative agreements

-with CDC that supports extramural projects, known as Workforce Improvement Projects
+with CDC that support extramural projects, known as Workforce Improvement Projects

 (WIPs).
-Individuals are eligible to participate in the cooperative
+Individuals are eligible to participate in the cooperative agreement funding

 Academic Sponsoring Associations